-Politic in places like the US has become increasingly hostile and uncivil say scholars.
+Politics in places like the US has become increasingly hostile and uncivil, say scholars.
 Language often vilifies citizens and lawmakers.
 But people overwhelmingly dislike the incivility and have expressed shame at its effect on policy debates.
 What are the effects of incivility and vilification in a democratic society?
 Do they have real effects on public policy?
-Does it effect political participation or the psychology of the citizens?
+Does it affect political participation or the psychology of the citizens?
 Maria Armoudian speaks to Robert Entman, Steven Heyman, and Michael Wagner.

 Robert Entman is a Professor of Media and Public Affairs at George Washington University.
-He is the author of Democracy without Citizens: Media and the Decay of American Politics.
+He is an expert in political communication and is the author of Democracy without Citizens: Media and the Decay of American Politics.

 Michael Wagner is an Associate Professor in Journalism and Mass Communications at the University of Wisconsin Madison.
-He is the co-author of Political Behavior of the American Electorate.
+He is an expert in political communication and is the co-author of Political Behavior of the American Electorate.

 Maria Armoudian: Let us start with the old idea of deliberation.
 Michael Wagner in your work you have reminded us about the benefits of real deliberation on political issues and how all sides come out ahead.
 Give us the overview about what democratic deliberation offers when people communicate about their disagreements?